openlab-at-city-tech/openlab/wp-content/plugins/echo-knowledge-base/readme.txt

 * (PRO) Sidebar Layout [here](https://www.echoknowledgebase.com/demo-8-knowledge-base-sidebar-layout/?utm_source=plugin&utm_medium=readme&utm_content=home&utm_campaign=demo8 "KB Demo 8")
 * (PRO) Links [here](https://www.echoknowledgebase.com/demo-9-knowledge-base-add-ons/?utm_source=plugin&utm_medium=readme&utm_content=home&utm_campaign=demo9 "KB Demos 9")

 ##_____

+>⭐ <strong>BLOCKS</strong> ⭐

+KNOWLEDGE BASE SEARCH
+The Knowledge Base Search block allows users to search for articles within your documentation.
+Customize the search bar's appearance and functionality.

+KNOWLEDGE BASE BASIC LAYOUT
+The Basic Layout offers a user-friendly grid format for viewing categories, subcategories, and articles.
+Expand and collapse article lists for easy navigation.

+KNOWLEDGE BASE TABS LAYOUT
+The Tabs Layout clearly organizes top categories for subject-specific browsing.
+Within each tab, you can find related articles and subcategories.

+KNOWLEDGE BASE DRILL DOWN LAYOUT
+The Drill Down Layout helps you navigate extensive documentation with ease.
+Click on top categories to progressively reveal articles and subcategories.

+KNOWLEDGE BASE CATEGORY FOCUSED LAYOUT
+The Category Focused Layout resembles the Basic Layout but also displays the number of articles beside each category name.

+KNOWLEDGE BASE CLASSIC LAYOUT
+The Classic Layout offers a simple, compact view of top-level categories.
+Click to expand each category and view its associated articles and subcategories.

+KNOWLEDGE BASE FAQS
+The FAQs block allows you to add frequently asked questions to your documentation.
+Use the shortcode to display FAQs on any page.

+KNOWLEDGE BASE FEATURED ARTICLES
+The Featured Articles block displays popular articles on the Knowledge Base Main Page.
+Customize the number of articles and their appearance within your documentation.

+KNOWLEDGE BASE SIDEBAR LAYOUT (PRO)
+The Sidebar Layout features a navigation sidebar alongside articles on both the Knowledge Base (KB) Main Page and KB Article Pages.

+KNOWLEDGE BASE GRID LAYOUT (PRO)
+The Grid Layout presents top categories along with the count of articles in each.
+Clicking on a category navigates the user to either an article page or a category archive page.

+KNOWLEDGE BASE RESOURCE LINKS (PRO)
+The Resource Links block allows you to add links to external resources—such as PDFs, videos, and websites within your documentation.

+KNOWLEDGE BASE ADVANCED SEARCH (PRO)
+Enhance the user search experience while tracking analytics, including insights into popular queries and searches that yield no results.

+##_____

 >⭐ <strong>OUR FREE COMPLEMENTARY PLUGINS</strong> ⭐
 >